This is an initial draft of guidelines and may be changed at the discretion of competition organizers.

 - Industrial Control System (ICS).

-- Team documentation (white and green) is due to CyberDefense-Competition@anl.gov by no later than March 30, 2018.
+- Team documentation (white and green) is due to CyberDefense-Competition@anl.gov by no later than one week prior to competition.
 Early submission is encouraged, as teams will receive feedback.
 Any documentation submitted after will have a reduction in points.

 - Additional operational rules and team-related rules will be provided once a team has been selected.